Area Size: 1,939 Km2

 MAIN ECONOMIC ACTIVITY:

-20 big investments have already been undertaken in different sectors.
-These investments totaled more than USD 385.697 million, creating more than 2,394 direct jobs, and 5,572 indirect jobs.
+- 20 big investments mediated by IDAL have already been undertaken in different sectors.
+These investments totaled more than USD 385 million, creating more than 2,500 direct jobs, and 5,500 indirect jobs.
 This highlights the capacity of the region to grasp important investment projects.

-Chemicals, Pharmaceuticals, and Plastics: through IDAL, USD 95.8 million were already invested from 5 companies in Mount Lebanon in the pharmaceutical sector, and USD 29.3 million were invested in the chemical and plastics industry.
+- Chemicals, Pharmaceuticals, and Plastics: More than USD 95 million were invested by 5 companies in Mount Lebanon in the pharmaceutical sector, and USD 29.3 million in the chemical and plastics industry with the support of IDAL.

-Agro-Food: the proximity of the Mount Lebanon governorate to important national agricultural areas such as the Bekaa valley, provides easier access to fresh agriculture produce.
+- Agro-Food: the proximity of the Mount Lebanon governorate to important national agricultural areas such as the Bekaa valley provides easy access to fresh agriculture produce.

 Companies of more than 8 employees - Directory of Exports and Industrial Firms, 2015-2016